Kimmuie/Kimmuie/README.md

 👀 I’m interested in coding and software engineer is my goal
 🌱 I’m currently learned some coding and modeling, there are my projects in [repository](https://github.com/Kimmuie?tab=repositories)
 📚 Studing in [Bangkok Christian College](https://www.bcc.ac.th/) and passed an internship at [dData Company Limited (IT Services and IT Consulting)](https://th.linkedin.com/company/ddataco)
-🚩Now my goal is to enter university with Computer Engineering Faculty
+🚩Now my goal is to enter university with Computer Engineering Faculty / Computer Science Faculty

 -Contact-